mizrael/SuperSafeBank/readme.md

 The Cloud can be hosted on Azure, using Azure Functions, [Storage Table](https://azure.microsoft.com/en-ca/services/storage/tables/?WT.mc_id=DOP-MVP-5003878) to persist Events and Materialized Views, and [ServiceBus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview?WT.mc_id=DOP-MVP-5003878) to broadcast the Events.

 An "on-premise" version is available as well, which uses
-- [EventStore](https://eventstore.com/) to keep track of all the events
+- [EventStore](https://eventstore.com/) or SQLServer can be used as persistence layer for aggregates.
 - Kafka to broadcast the integration events
 - MongoDb to store the QueryModels used by the API